Resilient

 Geothermal Production Managers are more resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Geothermal Production Managers are labeled "Resilient" because the most important parts of their job — leading crews, making safety calls, navigating regulations, and visiting sites — require human judgment and real-world experience that AI simply can't replicate.
-While AI tools are taking over routine tasks like monitoring equipment and logging data, that actually frees managers up to focus on the higher-stakes, strategic work where they add the most value.
+Geothermal Production Managers are labeled "Resilient" because the most important parts of their job, like visiting sites, directing crews, making safety calls, and navigating strict environmental regulations, require human judgment and real-world experience that AI simply cannot replicate.
+While AI tools are stepping in to handle routine tasks like monitoring equipment and logging data, these tools work alongside managers rather than replacing them, freeing up time to focus on bigger decisions.

 Read full analysis